-The Knee T•Shellz Wrap® is a home treatment tool that is highly effective at generating heat deep down in soft tissue (meniscus, cartilage, muscles, tendons, ligaments).
-The body, in turn, responds to deep heat by increasing blood flow and you should know by now that increased blood flow enhances the healing rate - especially for the meniscus it has such a small blood supply and such a poor healing rate.
-To read more about this fast and easy to use Blood Circulation Boost Knee T•Shellz Wrap® CLICK HERE.
+The Knee TShellz Wrap® is a home treatment tool that is highly effective at generating consistent heat and enhanced circulation in the area of application.
+You should know by now that increased blood flow helps maximize the ability of the body to heal tissue - especially for the meniscus it has such a small blood supply and such a poor healing rate.
+To read more about this fast and easy to use Circulation Boost Knee TShellz Wrap® CLICK HERE.

 If you have undergone surgery on your meniscus injury then your physician will quickly get you on the path to post-surgical rehabilitation.
 Now, the aggressiveness of your rehabilitation efforts and your injuries ability to heal will depend on a variety of factors including (but not limited to):